Getting started & how to register

 - Investigation/Design and Make

 - Science Communication

-Each type of project can be awarded at a Bronze, Silver or Gold level, which is the most in depth.
-To find out more about the three CREST levels, click here
+Each type of project can be awarded at a Discovery, Bronze, Silver or Gold level, which is the most in depth.
+To find out more about the four CREST levels, click here

 CREST Project ideas can be created by students, teachers, local companies or a link scheme.
 To see which schemes can link to CREST, click here